 Possibly worst of all, PSA products are almost entirely focused on the needs of the CFO or other executives and don't care at all about the day to day workflows and productivity of the people who are doing the work of the business.
 Often users are restricted to filling in timesheets and completing pre-built tasks, regardless of what they're actually doing.
 No wonder they're so widely loathed and poorly used!

-We built ServOps as the answer to these frustrating problems with the category that formerly was the only option for service businesses.
-ServOps is different, smarter and better than PSAs because:
+We built a client work management platform as the answer to these frustrating problems with the category that formerly was the only option for service businesses.
+Accelo is different, smarter and better than PSAs because:

-We’ve built ServOps because the PSA category as a whole is lacking.
+We built Accelo because the PSA category as a whole is lacking.
 It’s outdated, and the time for change is now.
-Evolution of both our ServOps product and the category will continue; today just marks our first steps.
+Evolution of the client work management platform will continue; today just marks our first steps.
+Click here to sign up.